sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/_index.md

 ### 2-step Workflow द्विः-परीक्षण-रीतिः
 In each of the below 2 steps, you should do the following -

+- Use AI LLM to correct 10-20 lines (instructions [here](../AI-prompt).)
-- detect and correct errors - provided both the original image and your language skills agree with the correction.
+- Manually detect and correct errors - provided both the original image and your language skills agree with the correction.
 - Mark doubtful places and ask for clarification as described [here](understand_ask) - eg. where your language intuition and the original image conflict.
 - In doing the above, it's important that you try to understand the text to the extant possible.